 Training Module

-Audit control applicability, evidence expectations, and typical failure patterns across ISO/IEC 27001 Annex A control themes
+Evaluate control applicability, implementation evidence & common failure patterns across ISO/IEC 27001 Annex A control themes

 Auditor interviewing information security stakeholders about control operation and evidence, representing auditing of ISO/IEC 27001 Annex A information security controls, applicability, and traceable assurance.

-Move from “control checklist” auditing to traceable assurance about how security actually operates
+Does your audit move beyond control-checklist auditing to traceable assurance about how security actually operates?

 Annex A audits fail when controls are treated as static statements rather than working mechanisms with clear applicability, ownership, and evidence.
 This module equips auditors to challenge the Statement of Applicability, follow high-leverage audit trails, and recognise systemic ISMS weaknesses.